plone/volto/docs/source/upgrade-guide/index.md

     },
 ```

+### Default view renaming

+The default view for content types `DocumentView.jsx` has been renamed to a more appropiate `DefaultView.jsx`.
+This view contains the code for rendering blocks in case the content type has been Blocks enabled.
+Enable Blocks on your content types by composing the view of your content type using `DefaultView` component.

 ## Upgrading to Volto 3.x

 Volto was upgraded to use Razzle 3.0.0 which is not a breaking change itself,